Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 Decision-making responsibility, formerly called child custody, refers to having the legal authority to make significant decisions regarding a child’s life.
 This includes choices about education, health care, religion, and general upbringing.

-There are several types of decision-making responsibility:
+There are several types of decision-making responsibility, including the following:

-Sole Decision-Making Responsibility: One parent makes all major decisions for a child without the other parent’s involvement.
+- Sole Decision-Making Responsibility: One parent makes all major decisions for a child without the other parent’s involvement.
 The other parent may still have parenting time.

-Joint Decision-Making Responsibility: Both parents can make major decisions for their child together.
+- Joint Decision-Making Responsibility: Both parents can make major decisions for their child together.

-Split Decision-Making Responsibility: Each parent is responsible for one or more children.
+- Split Decision-Making Responsibility: Each parent is responsible for one or more children.
 For example, one parent makes decisions for one child, and the other parent makes decisions for another.

 You need to understand which type of decision-making responsibility you require, as it impacts how the court evaluates your Affidavit.